Eastern States Summary

 5:00pm: Cutoff (36 hours

-The Ironstone 100K is a point-to-point “Ridge and Valley Appalachian” 100 kilometer ultramarathon in Southwest Central Pennsylvania.
+Ironstone 100K is a savage point-to-point 100 kilometer ultramarathon on the wildest trails in the Alleghenies.
 Amazing in its terrain and rich in heritage, the ultramarathon starts at Canoe Creek State Park in Blair County and utilizes the Standing Stone, Mid State, and Lower Trails before ending in Greenwood Furnace State Park in Huntingdon County.

 Trail Sisters was created to constitute for an equitable outdoors both recreationally and throughout the industry.
 Female voice and representation are essential in the future of our outdoors, impacting the role we play both on and off the trails.